Source-Alchemists/AyBorg/README.md

 | AyBorg.Audit     |      |       | 6002 |
 | AyBorg.Web       | 6010 | 6011  |      |
 | AyBorg.Agent     |      |       | 6020 |

-## Docker compose

-We provide a ready to use Docker compose setup for demo purpose.

-Just run `docker compose up` from the repository root directory. \
-You can then open AyBorg at `https://localhost:6011`.

 ## Want to contribute?